htso/Robinhood_at_a_glance/README.md

 Unlike python, you're not supposed to run this R script on the command line.
 The best way to use the capability here is to install `Rstudio` and run the script one block at a time.

-For the Python folks, the R language doesn't use and need any loop.
+For python folks, the R language doesn't use or need many (or any) loops :)

 ### Install Software